The ‘Vette is Back

 That’s right, the ‘Vette has gone mid-engined like the European exotics with much pricier names that GM execs are hoping you’ll compare it to.

-The new LT2 engine’s specs themselves might not have changed much – still a 6.2 liter naturally aspirated V8 – it bucks the trend of moving to turbos for power with efficiency.
+The Corvette’s new LT2 engine’s specs themselves haven’t changed much — it’s still a 6.2 liter naturally aspirated V8 — but it does buck the trend of moving to turbos for power and efficiency.

 Horsepower has only increased by 35, with torque numbers only up by five.